Visibility Simulator Examples

 pyradiosky.SkyModel is both a container and an interface for representing astrophysical radio sources.

 A SkyModel object will usually consist of many components that represent either compact point sources or pixels of a HEALPix map.
 This choice can be set by specifying component_type="point" or component_type="healpix" when constructing the object.
-Doing so will determine which parameters are required as followed. * If component_type="point", the name of each source and the source position (ra and dec) are required. * If component_type="healpix", the nside parameter of the HEALPix map, the indices of the HEALPix pixel hpx_inds, and the HEALPix pixel ordering hpx_order must be set. * If component_type is not set, the type is infered from weather nside is given.
+Doing so will determine which parameters are required as followed.

 The method at_frequencies can be used to evaluate the stokes array of a SkyModel object at specified frequencies, converting the object to a “full” spectral type when inplace=True, or yielding a new instance of the object with a “full” spectral type if inplace=False.